Simple Ways to Save Money for Travel

 For my nicer clothes I usually go to my local consignment shop, Zippy Chicks.
 I always end up there before a big trip looking for a cute dress or something culturally specific to cover up with.
 They're helpful and there is always a good variety.
 Prices can vary depending on the garment, but I've found some good deals.
 I got a dress for my trip to Nicaragua there for $5!

-Money Saving Tip #10: Hang Dry your Clothes
+Saving Money for Vacation Tip #10: Hang Dry your Clothes

 We don't own a dryer.
 Let me explain why: The average dryer like this Kenmore Dryer, a mid-ranged in price product that several of my friends have, costs $499!
 You can get pretty far with that amount of money while traveling.
 In addition, every time you turn the dryer on and use it for an hour it costs about .70 cents US.
 And lets me honest, it near just takes an hour for the laundry to dry, let's say 2ish hours.
 If you do laundry twice a week, that's $2.80 a week.
 That adds up to $145.60 a year.
 Plus, you're probably buying dryer sheets too, so add that cost in.